 Video: Memories: Jagr becomes first European scoring champ

-2009: Todd Marchant's goal 1:15 into triple overtime gives the Anaheim Ducks a 4-3 win against the Detroit Red Wings at Joe Louis Arena in Game 2 of the Western Conference Semifinals.
-Marchant scores his second career overtime playoff goal but the first since April 30, 1997, when he scores with the Edmonton Oilers to eliminate the Dallas Stars.
+2009: Todd Marchant scores 1:15 into the third overtime to give the Anaheim Ducks a 4-3 win against the Detroit Red Wings at Joe Louis Arena in Game 2 of the Western Conference Semifinals.
+It's the second overtime playoff goal of Marchant's career; the first comes on April 30, 1997, when he scores with the Edmonton Oilers to eliminate the Dallas Stars.
 It's the third-longest gap between playoff overtime goals in NHL history.

-2014: The Freeway Faceoff comes to the postseason for the first time when the Los Angeles Kings defeat the Ducks 3-2 in overtime at Honda Center in Game 1 of the Western Conference Second Round; it's the first playoff game since the Southern California rivals begin playing each other in 1993.
+2014: The Freeway Faceoff comes to the postseason for the first time when the Los Angeles Kings defeat the Ducks 3-2 in overtime at Honda Center in Game 1 of the Western Conference Second Round; it's the first playoff game between the Southern California rivals since the Ducks enter the NHL in 1993.
 Kings forward Marian Gaborik ties the game with 7.0 seconds remaining in the third period, then gets the winner at 12:17 of overtime.
 His heroics spoil the night for the Ducks and forward Teemu Selanne, whose third-period goal would have been the game-winner.
 Selanne, 43, becomes the third-oldest player in NHL history to score a playoff goal, behind Gordie Howe (52) and Chris Chelios (45).

 2015: Frederik Andersen makes 30 saves for his first career shutout in the playoffs and the Ducks defeat the Flames 3-0 at Honda Center in Game 2 of the Western Conference Second Round.
 The Ducks improve to 6-0 in the 2015 playoffs, all with Andersen in goal.